MarcusKerr/anagram/README.md

 ## My approach:

 1. I refined the brief into clear and clear and concise user stories.
-2. Sketched a diagram of my current understandig of the system.
+2. Sketched a diagram of my current understanding of the system.
 3. I focusd on the BDD cycle always writing a feature test first followed by unit tests, followed by business logic.

 ## Next steps: